kinit-sk/IMGTB/README.md

 ### **Supported dataset formats**
 We currently support all filetypes listed below, together with the following formats:
-- Default processor can parse Hugging Face Hub datasets,  all table data with separate columns for text and label
+- Default processor can parse all table data (including Hugging Face Hub datasets) with separate columns for text and label
 - Use different splits
     - Different train-test split percentage
-    - Different splits, configurations for Hugging Face Hub datasets
+    - Different splits and configurations for Hugging Face Hub datasets
 - Test on machine/human only text by specifying predefined machine/human only dataset processing function

 #### **Supported dataset filetypes**